 - 1. Mentor early-career and emerging scholars. - 2.
-Manage CRARF grant application process. - 3.
-Make recommendations to the C. R. Anderson Foundation Board (which includes the ABC Executive Director, the ABC President, the ABC immediate past president, and two past presidents) about which applicants should receive funds from CRARF. - 4.
+Manage the CRARF grant application process. - 3.
+Make recommendations to the C. R. Anderson Foundation Board (which includes the ABC Executive Director, the ABC President, the ABC Immediate Past President, and two other past presidents) about which applicants should receive funds from CRARF. - 4.
 Manage and maintain records concerning the grant recipients' progress and results. - 5.
-Share information about grant applications, grant awards, and grantees' progress with both the ABC Board and the C. R. Anderson Foundation Board.
+Share information about grant applications, grant awards, and grantees' progress with both the ABC Board and the CRARF Board.